gartician/plate-demux/README.md

 plate-demux.py demultiplexes ATAC-Seq/S3-ATAC-Seq reads performed in 96-well plates.
 This script assumes that a Tn5 index (e.g. an 8bp DNA barcode) tags for a specific biological sample, and that index appears in a specific position in a 96-well plate (e.g. index ACTAAGTAA in A12).
 By relating the index to the coordinates of a plate, this sript will demultiplex a FASTQ file of mixed samples into separate files.

 This script accepts paired FASTQ files processed with unidex () and a configuration file.
 The FASTQ file should contain a mix of samples, while the configuration is a table that specifies an index and its coordinates in a 96-well plate.
 The output is a folder that contains foward and reverse reads per individual sample.
+Due to potentially large input FASTQ files, plate-demux.py allows users to process the data piece-wise by loading <n> reads into memory at a time via the --buffer argument.

 optional arguments:
   -h, --help            show this help message and exit